 The historical reference will appear in a year-chapter-section format.
 For example, 1979-38-2 refers to section 2 of Chapter 38 of the 1979 revision.

-This legislative history information is published in separate tables in QP LegalEze and in the print consolidation of the legislation, and directly under the section by commercial publishers such as Quicklaw and Quickscribe.
-To see legislative history information about a statute on QP LegalEze, locate the statute in the alphabetical listing, then click on the Historical Table link for the statute.
+This legislative history information is published in separate tables in BCLaws.ca and in the print consolidation of the legislation, and directly under the section by commercial publishers such as Quicklaw and Quickscribe.
+To see legislative history information about a statute on BCLaws.ca, locate the statute in the alphabetical listing, then click on the Historical Table link for the statute.
 The Historical Table will include a reference to the section from the previous revision, as well as any amendments up to the 1996 revision coming into force.
-There are also separate tables of legislative changes showing amendments since the 1996 revision came into force.
+There are also separate Tables of Legislative Changes that show amendments since the 1996 revision came into force.

-If you want to trace the references to a statutory provision back to the 1960 revision, you would look in the 1996 notes to find the 1979 section number, and in the 1979 notes to find the 1960 section number.
-If there are references to amendments between revisions, you find these by looking in the sessional volume for the year of the amendment.
+If you want to trace the references to a statutory provision back to the 1960 revision, you would look first in the 1996 notes to find the 1979 section number, and then in the 1979 notes to find the 1960 section number.
+If there have been amendments between revisions, find them by looking in the sessional volume for the year of the amendment.
 For example, a reference to 1985-2-18 refers you to section 18 of Chapter 2 in the sessional volume for 1985.